-Filing a complaint with the UWC is not a prerequisite to filing a complaint of discrimination with Connecticut's Commission on Human Rights and Opportunities, the federal Equal Employment Opportunity Commission, the Department of Education's Office of Civil Rights, or any other state or federal agency, and seeking assistance from the UWC in no way precludes filing a state or federal discrimination complaint.
+Filing a complaint with the UWC is not a prerequisite to filing a complaint of discrimination with Connecticut's Commission on Human Rights and Opportunities, the federal Equal Employment Opportunity Commission, the U.S. Department of Education's Office for Civil Rights, or any other state or federal agency, and seeking assistance from the UWC in no way precludes filing a state or federal discrimination complaint.

-Yale encourages victims of sexual misconduct to contact the SHARE Center and the Yale or New Haven Police Departments in addition to seeking assistance from the UWC.
+Yale encourages individuals who have experienced sexual misconduct to contact the SHARE Center and the Yale or New Haven Police Departments in addition to seeking assistance from the UWC.
 The SHARE Center provides counseling and information to survivors of sexual violence and to those who have experienced other forms of sexual misconduct.
-SHARE counselors can guide and support individuals bringing complaints to the UWC.
+SHARE counselors can also guide and support individuals bringing complaints to the UWC.